HLOverflow/How-to-Frida-Android/02-frida-java-api.md

 ....
 ```
 Awesome!
 We can access class names.
 With this, we can start building on more actions we would like to take with the class name.

+Note that the classes dumped are classes accessible by class loader during runtime.
+Java uses lazy class loading which means that classes are only loaded when first encountered.
+Hence, if an activity does not get executed, classes that are not yet encountered will not be dumped.